Position Title: Editor, Part-Time

 The Arrow Journal is committed to cultivating an organizational culture that reflects our values of equity, inclusion, and promoting the insight of wisdom traditions that are often marginalized in today’s world.
 We welcome applications from people of all cultures, backgrounds, and experiences, and we encourage people of color, gender non-conforming individuals, and others from historically marginalized communities to apply.

-To be considered, please submit your resume and 1-2 page cover letter expressing your interest and fit for the role to Gabe Dayley at email@example.com by no later than Friday, March 20, 2020 at 5pm ET.
+To be considered, please submit your resume and 1-2 page cover letter expressing your interest and fit for the role to Gabe Dayley at email@example.com.

 The Arrow Journal is a 501(c)(3) public charity that publishes articles exploring applications of contemplative wisdom to pressing social, political, and environmental challenges.
 The Arrow Journal’s work environment is open to all employees and partners, respecting the full spectrum of race, color, religious creed, sex, gender identity, sexual orientation, national origin, political affiliation, ancestry, age, disability, genetic information, and all other classifications protected by law in the locality and/or state in which you are working.